EMV: Differences and benefits

-Since the introduction of payment card chip and PIN, cloning of the chip is not feasible; only the magnetic stripe can be copied, and a copied card cannot be used by itself on a terminal requiring a PIN.
+Since the introduction of chip and PIN, cloning of the chip is not feasible; only the magnetic stripe can be copied, and a copied card cannot be used by itself at a terminal requiring a PIN.
 The introduction of chip and PIN coincided with wireless data transmission technology becoming inexpensive and widespread.
 In addition to mobile-phone-based magnetic readers, merchant personnel can now bring wireless PIN pads to the customer, so the card is never out of the cardholder's sight.
 Thus, both chip and PIN and wireless technologies can be used to reduce the risks of unauthorized swiping and card cloning.